HuakunTech/Tulyn/docs/src/content/docs/guides/get-started.md

 ### Lightweight Champions

 KK extensions are designed to be featherweights, typically clocking in at a mere 40-200KB (even with UI libraries).
 Compare that to traditional desktop apps (often in the megabyte range) or Electron apps (sometimes exceeding 100MB).
-For tasks like image editing, document searching, file/video convertsions, a full-blown app is overkill.
+For simple tasks like document searching, file/video convertsions, a full-blown app is overkill.
 KK extensions provide a streamlined solution within your existing workflow.

 ### Write Once, Run Everywhere